Atlas-OS/docs/docs/Getting started/Installation.md

     - [Microsoft Software Download Listing](https://ave9858.github.io/msdl)

-!!! example "Install with no USB"
+!!! example "No USB"
     There is a way to install Atlas without a USB drive.
-After you downloaded the ISO, you can learn how to install Atlas without a USB drive by reading [this](/Getting started/Other installation methods/Install with no USB).
-But if you want to set up and install Atlas quickly and easily, we suggest using a USB drive.
+After you downloaded the ISO, you can read on how to install Atlas without a USB drive by reading [this](/Getting started/Other installation methods/No USB).
+But if you want to install Atlas quickly and easily, we suggest you to use a USB drive.

 ## Identify BIOS mode